ayushmanvpanigrahi/LearnGit/README.md

 16) how to switch in any branch : ~> git checkout "if exits enter branch name that you want to navigate"

-17) how to delete the branch : ~> git branch -d "if exits enter branch name that you want to delete new changes in branch "two" "
+17) how to delete the branch : ~> git branch -d "if exits enter branch name that you want to delete changes i make"

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------